ar6841/MAV-pose-and-velocity-estimation-using-vision/README.md

 # Drone Localization using the onboard camera
 Estimation of the position,attitude and velocity of a Micro Aerial Vehicle using perspective projection and optical flow.

-/EstimatePose estimates the position and attitude of an MAV using the camera onboard capturing an april tag mat on the ground (Run estimatePose)
+/EstimatePose estimates the position and attitude of an MAV using the camera onboard capturing an april tag mat on the ground (Run estimatePose.m)

 /EstimateVelocity estimates the velocity of the MAV using optical flow between frames.
-(Run OpticalFlow)
+(Run OpticalFlow.m)

 ## **Notes**